MattPerry1216/csway/content/_index.md

   title: "Sign Up for Future Meetings"
 header_button_more:
   url: "#past-meetings"
-  title: "Past Meetings"
+  title: "Watch Past Meetings"
 teaser_image: "images/csway1.jpg"
 ---

 # Mission

-Provide opportunities for students to gain valuable college and career information from professors in the computer science field.
+Provide opportunities for students to gain valuable college and career information from professors in the computer science and general technology field.

 ---
 # Sign Up